-- Every authorized employee shall work under the protection of LOTO. - Each authorized person shall work under the protection of their own lock (i.e. ONE PERSON ONE LOCK). - Complete written energy control procedures for each machine or piece of equipment that has more than one energy source.
-Written energy control procedures include specific procedural steps to shut down and isolate each energy source; safe LOTO device application; methods for verifying sources are de-energized; and procedural steps for releasing the LOTO (i.e. placing the machine or equipment back in service). - Affected and authorized employees shall be trained on the energy control program, which includes specific energy control procedures. - Energy control procedures must be audited at least annually to ensure they are being followed.
+- LOTO devices shall not be removed without the following the steps listed in the energy control program - Every authorized employee shall work under the protection of LOTO. - Each authorized person shall work under the protection of their own lock (i.e. ONE PERSON ONE LOCK). - Energy control procedures are required for each machine or piece of equipment.
+Equipment that has more than one energy source must have written energy control procedures.
+Energy control procedures include specific procedural steps to shut down and isolate each energy source, safe LOTO device application, methods for verifying sources are deenergized, and procedural steps for placing the machine or equipment back in service. - Affected and authorized employees shall be trained on the energy control program, which includes specific energy control procedures. - Energy control procedures must be audited at least annually to ensure they are being followed.